Azure-Samples/media-services-javascript-azure-media-subclipper-plugin/README.md

 ## Getting Started

 # Public Deployment
-A public, hosted deployment of the subclipper is accessible at http://amve.azurewebsites.net/simple.html.
+A public, hosted deployment of the subclipper is available at the [Azure Media Subclipper Plugin webpage](http://amve.azurewebsites.net/simple.html).